kvietcong/osu-scraper/README.md

+> Note: I have realized that the osu!
+API is probably the best way to actually retrieve information like this.
+This was a good project to learn the basics of Python and web scraping though

 ## osu-scraper
 Simple web scraper for osu! profiles.
 This project is my first attempt making something with Python and first attempt making a web scraper.
 My goals for this project were to learn Python syntax, features, and try something that dealt with the internet.
 I think this is a semi-decent attempt lol.